The Secrets of Van Gogh: Works, Places, and Legacy of a Misunderstood Genius

 🎯 Which paintings were recovered after a theft?

-🏞️ Which places inspired Van Gogh?
+🏞️ What places inspired Van Gogh?

 The Netherlands (Nuenen), Paris, Arles, Saint-Rémy-de-Provence, and Auvers-sur-Oise are the main stages of his artistic life.